TomasTobajasFON/WEATHER_TOOL_CHALLENGE/README.md

 Instructions for using the tool:
 1. Run main.py
-2. Enter the name of the provincia.
+2. Insert name of the provincia via terminal.
-3. Enter the name of the municipio.
+3. Insert name of the municipio via terminal.